The Governor's Office of Film & Television has been helping productions find, secure, and utilize our magnificent locations since 1968.

 Jane was born and raised in England, where she received a BA Honors in Film, Television and Sociology from the University of London, Goldsmith’s College.
 She joined the Oregon Film Office after nineteen years of broad experience in the entertainment industry in Los Angeles and the UK, including six years in development for a production company with a first look deal at Warner Bros.
 Jane moved to Portland in 2002.

 Nathan CherringtonIT/Financial Manager

-Nathan Cherrington has served the with the Oregon's Governor's Office of Film and Television as the IT/Creative Manager since 2008.
+Nathan Cherrington has been with the Oregon's Governor's Office of Film and Television since 2008.
 He has a a BA Honors in Communication & Film Production from George Fox University and a background in IT and graphic design.
 He also serves on the advisory board for ITT Technical Institute.
 Nathan is excited to be a part of the growing film & television industry in Oregon.

 Gordon Sondland is President and CEO of the Aspen Companies (“Aspen”).
 Aspen is engaged in sub-prime mortgage and mezzanine lending, real estate development and ownership (for its own account), lodging and heavy equipment manufacturing.
 Aspen and its predecessor companies were founded in 1986 and employ through their subsidiaries and affiliates approximately 1,100 people in Washington, Oregon and California.
 Past board service includes WestCoast Hotels and South Fork Hydroelectric Company.